Natural ventilation for energy savings in California commercial buildings.

-Funding sources: California Energy Commission PIER
+Funding Sources: California Energy Commission PIER Program CBE Industry Consortium

 The goal of this study is to establish the ranges of indoor environmental conditions that can be comfortable in a naturally ventilated (NV) office building using operable windows and within-room fans.
-We also hope to better understand the physical charateristics creating the NV environment, and the role of occupant behavior.
+We also hope to better understand the physical characteristics creating the NV environment, and the role of occupant behavior.